 Teens text while driving more than their parents know

-Even before texting came along, learning to drive safety wasn’t easy for teens.
-It’s a big responsibility, being charge of a vehicle that can kill or seriously injure others in a collision.
+Even before texting came along, learning to drive safely wasn’t easy for teens.
+It’s a big responsibility, being in charge of a vehicle that can kill or seriously injure others in a collision.

 Recent survey data shows that teens are doing this even more than was previously thought.
 The study was done funded by Toyota and done at the University of Michigan.
 It found that teens are 26 times more likely to text while driving than their parents thought they were.